kadiks/jobsmap/back/README.md

 ## TODOS

-- write some tests (not entirely obvious where...)
+- ☐ write some tests (not entirely obvious where...)
-- review `common-aggregate-options`.
+- ☐ review `common-aggregate-options`.
 As is, the options aren't all independent, which is bad.
 Alternatives?
+- ☑ restructure `get-mongo-client`.
+We no longer need separate connection and db instance getter.
+- ☑ document/type `job-places` and `job-places-id` modules.
+- ☐ it seems `@ts-check` allows `@typedef`s from other
+  files.
+Could we have a single file with only `@typedef`s?
+  As of now, we have two copies of `JobsPerPlace` and it is likely that our routes and requests will have closely related types.

 ## Init